-Recently, I wrote about getting New Year's financial resolutions back on track, even if they fell to the wayside pretty early in the year.
+Recently, we wrote about getting New Year's financial resolutions back on track, even if they fell to the wayside pretty early in the year.
 But that got me thinking about how these annual promises might not be necessary if you have a solid, no-nonsense budget in place.

 A household budget is one of the most important elements in a financial plan.
 But things can get complicated real fast if you search online for how to create one.
 There are several different budgeting methods to choose from and even more apps and tools designed to help you do it.